Animenosekai/translate/docs/eng/server/Sections/Work.md

     "error": null,
     "data": {
         "source": "no example",
+        "service": "no example",
+        "transliteration": "no example",
-        "language": "no example",
+        "source_lang": "no example",
-        "service": "no example"
+        "dest_lang": "no example"
     }
 }